CORS-AI/Getting-Started-with-LLMs-GPT-3-Alpaca-for-Beginners---1/README.md

 # Getting-Started-with-LLMs-GPT-3-Alpaca-for-Beginners---1
 Code for Getting Started with LLMs: GPT-3 &amp; Alpaca for Beginners video Part 1

 This is a Jupyter Notebook file.
-Put it in a folder, download the sample data files and extract them in the same folder.
+Put it in a folder, download the sample data files from (https://drive.google.com/drive/folders/13YV2ZuzmMXIB3A3RXc_j-C3ESJMcp5TV?usp=sharing) and extract them in the same folder.

 Run Jupyter notebook and exectute all the lines.